6 Foods That Ease Every Hangover

 Your Ailment: Last-Night Regret

 The Cure: Oatmeal

 Why It Works: So you made some bad decisions last night that you want to pretend never happened.
 Although it happens to the best of us, that still doesn't change the fact that you may be feeling anxious or upset.
 Fight back against the angst and feelings of unease with a hot bowl of soothing oats.
-A Massachusetts Institute of Technology study found that eating starchy carbohydrates like oatmeal after a long night of drinking can improve mood more effectively than consuming simple sugars like a bagel or Fruity Pebbles.
-Previous studies have also found that carbs help boost serotonin—the feel-good hormone—which may help you feel a bit better about last night’s blunder, too.
+A 2012 review found that eating starchy carbohydrates like oatmeal can improve mood more effectively than consuming simple sugars like a bagel or Fruity Pebbles.
+Previous studies have also found that carbs help boost serotonin—the feel-good hormone—which may help you feel a bit better about last night's blunder, too.

 - – The #1 Order to Never Make at Texas Roadhouse, Dietitian Says